czln/LearnGit/readme.txt

-This is a Git learning test.
+This is a Git study test.